JosePineiro/MozJpeg-wrapper/README.md

 	  this.pictureBox.Image = mozJpeg.Decode(rawJpeg);
 ```

-Encode bitmap to byte array with quality 75, without JFIF, whith accurate DCT, optimize scan and tuned for MS-SSIM (maximum compression and minimum size)
+Encode bitmap to byte array with quality 75, without JFIF, with accurate DCT, optimized scan and tuned for MS-SSIM (maximum compression and minimum size)
 ```C#
 byte[] rawJpeg;
 using (MozJpeg mozJpeg = new MozJpeg())